-First, centerfire rounds are generally more reliable.
-Rimfire rounds – for various reasons – seem to be more prone to duds.
+First, centerfire ammo is generally more reliable.
+Rimfire rounds — for various reasons — seem to be more prone to duds.

-Centerfire rounds are also much easier to produce and (it must be said) safer to boot, since the first part of making a rimfire round is agitating the case with a volatile primer inside.
+The manufacturing process for centerfire rounds is much easier and (it must be said) safer to boot, since the first part of making a rimfire round is agitating the case with a volatile primer inside.
 Centerfire cases can also withstand much higher chamber pressures, which means cartridges can be made with MOAH POWAHHH! and that’s a valuable thing.

-However, a few rimfire rounds that were mighty popular about the time that centerfire cartridges took off – small rounds that were popular for shooting squirrels and such – hung around due to their usefulness for small game hunting and as target rounds.
-This was the .22 rimfire family, including .22 Short, .22 Long, and .22 Long Rifle with the lattermost being one of (if not) the most popular cartridges in production.
-The .22 Winchester Magnum Rimfire came along in 1959, too, and now there’s also .17 caliber rimfire rounds for shooting varmints.
+However, a few rimfire rounds that were mighty popular about the time that centerfire cartridges took off — smaller calibers that were popular for shooting squirrels and such — hung around due to their usefulness for small-game hunting and as target rounds.
+This was the .22 rimfire ammo family, including .22 Short, .22 Long, and .22 Long Rifle with the lattermost being one of (if not) the most popular cartridges in production.
+The .22 Winchester Magnum Rimfire came along in 1959, too, and now there’s also .17 caliber rimfire rounds for shooting varmints and plinking.

 So, those are the basics of rimfire vs centerfire.
-The former is, today, limited to smaller rounds for target shooting, varminting and hunting small game.
+The former is, today, limited to smaller rounds for marksmanship, varminting and hunting small game.
 The latter does that and more.